angular/angular/aio/content/guide/http.md

 {@a intercepting-requests-and-responses}
 ## Intercepting requests and responses

-_HTTP Interception_ is a major feature of `@angular/common/http`.
 With interception, you declare _interceptors_ that inspect and transform HTTP requests from your application to a server.
-The same interceptors may also inspect and transform a server's responses on their way back to the application.
+The same interceptors can also inspect and transform a server's responses on their way back to the application.
 Multiple interceptors form a _forward-and-backward_ chain of request/response handlers.

 Interceptors can perform a variety of  _implicit_ tasks, from authentication to logging, in a routine, standard way, for every HTTP request/response.